 Merino Wool for an Outer Layer

-What we need is a hard-shell jacket that is water-repellant (preferably water-proof) and wind-resistant, and largely wind-proof, with some “breathability.”
-We want a robust and durable shell – a non-insulated jacket – that will keep snow, cold air, and wind out of our base layer and insulating layer.
-Wool simply doesn’t measure up to the alternatives for our outer layer.
+Instead, try a hard-shell jacket that is water-repellant (preferably water-proof), wind-resistant, and largely wind-proof, with some “breathability.”
+A robust and durable shell – a non-insulated jacket – is ideal and will keep snow, cold air, and wind out of our base and insulating layers.

 Read More: Jacket Reviews

-This article was first published on November 10, 2014, and was most recently updated on Dec 12, 2021.
+This article was first published on November 10, 2014, and was most recently updated on December 22, 2022.